anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

-   -  To configure profile-extensions, for example, the “Storage Intensive High Performance” profile, as defined in :ref:`ref_model/chapters/chapter02:profile extensions (specialisations)`, in addition to the above, need configure the storage IOPS: the following two parameters need to be specified in the flavor
+   -  To configure profile-extensions, for example, the “Storage Intensive High Performance” profile, as defined in :ref:`ref_model/chapters/chapter02:profile extensions (specialisations)`, in addition to the above, need to configure the storage IOPS: the following two parameters need to be specified in the flavor
       create: –property quota:disk_write_iops_sec=<IOPS#> and –property
       quota:disk_read_iops_sec=<IOPS#>.